 It's understandable that most businesses value their online presence during the pandemic.
-And the truth is that today many customers discover your business online first, so every aspect of your online presence, specifically your website needs to provide your customers with an incredible user experience (UX).
+And the truth is that today many customers discover your business online first, so every aspect of your online presence, specifically your website, must provide customers with an incredible user experience (UX).

-Your website is your best salesperson, and customer service as it is the only aspect that is filled with all the information about your business, available products, and more.
+Your website is your best salesperson, and customer service is the only aspect filled with all the information about your business, available products, and more.
 Websites work around the clock, across countries and time zones - which leaves very little effort for human flaws.

 It is challenging to constantly keep up with ever-evolving trends from design to shopping experience to more.
 However, you can avoid feeling old or outdated if you did manage to teach certain aspects, even though sometimes a revamp is essential.

-But before we try to understand how to improve your website visitor experience, let's get into why it's important.
+But before we try to understand how to improve your website visitor experience, let's understand why it's important.

 Most businesses want the best website, but not everyone understands that websites are created for the consumer and not for a business owner alone.